Intel Core Ultra 9 Processor 285K vs Intel Core i3-12100F

 Which one is better?

-The Intel Core Ultra 9 Processor 285K is the better buy for most people - its 24 cores crush the Intel Core i3-12100F's 4 cores.
+The Intel Core Ultra 9 Processor 285K is the better buy for most people - its 24 cores crush the i3-12100F's 4 cores.
+That said, grab the i3-12100F if you want to save money while still getting decent performance for everyday tasks.

 Who should buy each?

-Choose the Intel Core Ultra 9 Processor 285K if: you game heavily and need 24 cores for multitasking, you run demanding applications that benefit from high power, or you want the latest tech with PCIe 5.0 support.
+Choose the Intel Core Ultra 9 Processor 285K if: you need maximum performance for gaming, you run heavy multi-threaded applications, or you want the best future-proofing with 24 cores.

 Conclusion